Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Tensor Notation

 \section{Tensor Notation}

-We use the notation from the introductory work on the symmetry preserving algorithm~\cite{SD_ETHZ_2015} with some modifications.
+We use the notation from the introductory work on the symmetry preserving algorithm~\cite{solomonikfast} with some modifications.
 We additionally restrict all elements of tensors to be in the same algebraic ring.
-More general definitions of elements and element-wise operations in contractions enable the extension of the formalism and algorithms to partially symmetric contractions~\cite{SD_ETHZ_2015}, which are beyond the scope of this paper.
+More general definitions of elements and element-wise operations in contractions enable the extension of the formalism and algorithms to partially symmetric contractions~\cite{SD_ETHZ_2015}.

 Our notation departs from standard notation conventions used in the tensor decomposition literature~\cite{doi:10.1137/07070111X}, due to our need to work with variable-order tensors and contractions over arbitrary sets of modes.
-We leverage the fact that different modes of a symmetric tensor are indistinguishable to keep our the notation as concise and descriptive as possible.
+We leverage the fact that different modes of a symmetric tensor are indistinguishable to keep our notation as concise and descriptive as possible.
 Some basic conventions we employ include denoting tensors (including vectors and matrices) in bold font and denoting vectors with lower-case letters (variable-order tensors are denoted as upper-case letters even when they can be vectors).
 However, elements of tensors (and of vectors) are denoted in regular (non-bold) font.
-To distinguish labels from index notation, for tensors and scalar variables we place the label in parentheses, e.g. $\B{T^{(1)}}$, $s^{(A)}$.